jkrescue/jk_README_demo/VIV/README.md

 ### Confirm the governing equation

-The equation needs to be defined, as described earlier.
+The governing equations are defined as mentioned above.

 ### Define the Network
 Since only the lateral vibration of the structure is considered and the constant inlet velocity is given, the input of the network is only time(*t*), and the output is the vibration amplitude of the structure.
-Selecting FCNet as the network with 6 layers and 30 neurons for each layer.
+FCNet is employed as the network with 6 layers and 30 neurons for each layer.
 The NeuralNetwork was defined in file `./examples/fsi/viv_inverse_train.py`as below:

 ```
 PINN = psolver.PysicsInformedNeuralNetwork(layers=6, hidden_size=30, num_ins=1, num_outs=1,